 The most common probiotics, or live cultures, found in yogurt are Lactobacillus bulgaricus and Streptococcus thermophiles strains.
 These bacteria convert the lactose in milk to lactic acid.
 Some yogurts also contain Lactobacillus acidophilus, Lactobacillus casei, and bifidus to help speed the healing of certain ailments and balance the digestive system.

-A probiotic-rich diet may offset the adverse effects of medications such as painful cramping, bloating, and diarrhea.
+A probiotic-rich diet may offset the adverse effects of medications, such as painful cramping, bloating, and diarrhea.

 Acid reflux patients with a lactose sensitivity can also benefit from yogurt as it is lower in lactose than milk.
 Lactose-free or low-lactose dairy products are recommended on an acid reflux diet to prevent a rise in the levels of stomach acid.

 Yogurt may also provide relief from acid reflux and GERD symptoms.
-Although doctors often advise those with acid reflux to avoid foods high in saturated fats and trans fats, the polyunsaturated fats found in full-fat yogurt have been shown to reduce the levels of acid experienced in this disease.
+Although doctors often advise those with acid reflux to avoid foods high in saturated fats and trans fats, the polyunsaturated fats found in full-fat yogurt have been shown to reduce the levels of acid seen in this disease.

 Furthermore, the sphincter muscle, which prevents the regurgitation of stomach acid, may benefit from the calcium content in yogurt.
 This mineral supports the muscles within the digestive system, including the sphincter muscle, by strengthening muscle contractions.